Riot Blockchain Inc. (RIOT) – key numbers that make it a Strong Buy For Now

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 134.20% loss in the last 1 month and extending the period to 3 months gives it a 710.29%, and is 11.31% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 11.88% over the week and 16.17% over the month.
+The stock witnessed a 34.31% loss in the last 1 month and extending the period to 3 months gives it a 385.08%, and is -23.70% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 13.72% over the week and 15.34% over the month.

 Riot Blockchain Inc. (RIOT) Analyst Forecasts